 - Complementary Accessories

 Accessories go a long way in easing out the welding experience.
 If you are a first-time buyer, then you might want to look for a MIG welder with an assortment of complementary accessories.
 A basic package of accessories should include such tools as fastening clamps, a torch, cleaning materials, and protective gear.
-You can always get more specialist accessories, such as eye protection gear and some pair of gloves.
+You can always get more specialist accessories, such as eye protection gear and some pairs of gloves.